Georganics Natural Organic Toothpaste

 - Diatomaceous Earth

 Another ingredient derived from rocks will sure help you clean the worse problems on your teeth.
-There is nothing dangerous behind this scientific term; it is an entirely natural product found in rocks.
+But, again, there is nothing dangerous behind this scientific term; it is an entirely natural product found in rocks.

 - Sodium Bicarbonate